HubertWojcik10/mlops_project/reports/README.md

 ### Question 18

 > **The backbone of GCP is the Compute engine.
-Explained how you made use of this service and what type of VMs**
+Explain how you made use of this service and what type of VMs**
 > **you used?**
 >
 > Recommended answer length: 100-200 words.